 - Best practice checks: The leading cloud providers offer a huge variety of configuration options for managing your security.
 While this offers customers the flexibility to tailor their settings to their exact needs, more options also mean broader scope for security loopholes.
 Best practice checks help users stay on top of this complexity and maintain compliance by flagging up events and configurations such as user access outside of normal business hours, failed or unauthorized login attempts and API access from unidentified IP addresses.

 Additionally, you can’t discuss security in the cloud without mentioning compliance: shifting applications to the cloud inherently adds a new layer of complexity to ensuring compliance.
 This can create hurdles or even roadblocks for driving innovation in organizations in regulated industries like government, education, and healthcare.
-Luckily, some tools (like Allgress Regulatory Mapping Tool) help organization ensure compliance mandates are met.
+Luckily, some tools help organization ensure compliance mandates are met.
 When selecting cloud management tools, it can be useful to consider which solutions offer support for specific industry-mandated compliance standards like NIST, HIPAA, PCI, and more.

 Consolidated Cloud Cost Optimization and Security Tools